Free Consultation

 If you are making an insurance claim, you should know that the insurance company is likely to give you a lowball insurance settlement offer.
 This is because its priority is to protect its own bottom line.
 Only after considering its own bottom line will it consider you.

 After an accident, you may be focused on your own recovery and getting over any injuries sustained from the accident.
 However, medical expenses pile up, and your injuries could even lead you to lose time from work, causing you to lose out on income.
-In this situation, getting a lowball offer from an insurance company might bring mixed feelings.
+In this situation, the insurance company offering a low settlement offer might bring mixed feelings.
 On the one hand, you might be entitled to much more compensation than what is offered.
 On the other hand, you could have expenses that are piling up, and receiving money as soon as possible could be useful.

 If you find yourself in this situation, it is helpful to understand what the insurance company is trying to do, and what options you have to handle such a situation.